lincolnvirus/lincolnvirus.github.io/ea/real_manual_hadge.markdown

   - Information on system results (current profit / loss, per day, for the whole period of operation);
   - Information on current trading state (number of open orders, volume, profit/loss).

 **A nice feature** - ability of full-rate operation in a strategy tester mode.
+Test your trading system in a tester simulating a real market!

   1 month subscription: $30
   6 month subscription: $150 + **<a href="https://lincolnvirus.com/ea/real_monitoring.html" target="_blank"><span style="color:#f07e20">REAl monitoring</span></a>**